-Fred Andrle is a poet, playwright, and journalist.
-His current poetry collection is “What Counts,” (XOXOX Press, Gambier, Ohio, 2012).
-Forthcoming in early 2019: “Rocking in the Cradle of the Moment,” a collection of Fred’s haiku, senryu, and other small poems.
-Fred’s poetry was featured in the anthology “Prayers to Protest: Poems that Center and Bless Us” (Pudding House Press), and his poem “The Book”, was read by Garrison Keillor on his public radio series “The Writer’s Almanac.”
-Fred has received playwriting and poetry fellowships from the Greater Columbus Arts Council.
-His one-act play, “The Eternal Brunch,” was staged by CATCO, the Contemporary American Theater Company.
+Fred Andrle is a poet and journalist.
+His current poetry collection is “Rocking in the Cradle of the Moment,” (XOXOX Press, Gambier, Ohio, 2019).
+His previous collections: “Love Life,” (XOXOX, 2008), and “What Counts, (XOXOX, 2012).
+Fred’s poetry was featured in the anthology “Prayers to Protest: Poems that Center and Bless Us” (Pudding House Press), and his poem “The Book”, was read on the public radio series “The Writer’s Almanac.”
 He is a member of the “House of Toast,” a Columbus poetry writing and performance group.

 Fred is an Associate at the Ohio State University Humanities Institute.
 The Ohio Humanities Council gave Fred their 2010 Bjornson Award for Distinguished Service in the Humanities.